-(e) A New Facility Operator that has submitted a dispute under Article 13 of the ISO Tariff regarding any part of this Section 5.7 may request that the presiding judge, arbitrator, or mediator of the dispute suspend its obligation to meet milestones in order to maintain its queue position.
+A New Facility Operator that has submitted a dispute under Article 13 of the ISO Tariff regarding any part of this Section 5.7 may request that the presiding judge, arbitrator, or mediator of the dispute suspend its obligation to meet milestones in order to maintain its queue position.
 In the event such a suspension is granted, the New Facility Operator must satisfy the missed milestones specified in this Section 5.7.4.3.1 within thirty days calendar days of the date the decision on the dispute becomes final.

-5.7..4.4 Coordination of Critical Protective Systems.
+5.7.3.4 Coordination of Critical Protective Systems.